 Commonly known as the sunshine vitamin, vitamin D is important for regulating the amount of calcium and phosphate we have in our bodies.
 These are the nutrients our body uses to keep our bones, teeth and muscles healthy.
 Typically, during the sunnier months, we get most of our vitamin D from spending time outdoors.

-‘One of the ways our bodies manufacture vitamin D is through exposure to sunlight,’ says Dr Rhianna McClymont, Lead GP at Livi.
-‘But over the past year lockdowns, home-schooling and shielding may all have contributed to us spending less time in the great outdoors than we’d like.
-So it’s important to think about vitamin D and the other sources we can get it from.’
+‘One of the ways our bodies manufacture vitamin D is through exposure to sunlight,’ says Dr McClymont.
+‘But recently lockdowns, home working and shielding may all have led to us spending less time in the great outdoors than we’d like.
+And now we're in winter, it’s even more important to think about vitamin D and the other sources we can get it from.’

-Vitamin D deficiency: what does it mean to have low vitamin D?
+What does it mean to have a vitamin D deficiency?

 A vitamin D deficiency is, simply, when you don’t have enough vitamin D in your body.
-In winter and during longer time spent indoors, we aren’t able to get all of the vitamin D that we need from sunlight, and we may need to top it up.
+In winter and when we're spending more time indoors, we're not able to get all the vitamin D we need from sunlight and we may need to top it up.

 Some people will never get high enough vitamin D levels from sunlight as they don’t get enough exposure to the sun.
-In these cases, The Department of Health and Social Care recommends taking a daily vitamin D supplement all year round.
+In these cases, its recommended to take a daily vitamin D supplement all year round.

 What are the symptoms of a vitamin D deficiency?